Maddox Brothers and Rose: Biography

 Having settled in Modesto, California, the family developed their musical ability, and in 1937, performed on the radio, sponsored by a local furniture store.
 In 1939, they entered a hillbilly band competition at the centennial Sacramento State Fair after driving to Sacramento in their Model A. When they took the stage, they tore through "Sally Let Your Bangs Hang Down" with rocking rhythms and risqué lyrics.
 They became, officially, California's best hillbilly band.

 The brothers and Rose appeared at places such as the 97th Street Corral in Los Angeles.

-From 1946-1951, the group recorded for 4 Star Records (Hollywood), then for Columbia Records.
+From 1946 to 1951, the group recorded for 4 Star Records (Hollywood), then for Columbia Records.
 Some 4 Star masters were leased and released by US.-Decca Records at the beginning of the 1950s.
-Rose Maddox stated: "We were called hillbilly singers — not country — then.
+Rose Maddox stated: "We were called hillbilly singers – not country – then.
 No, none of this country music then.
 People just called us hillbilly...
-People tell me that I was one of the first women to sing what I sang — country boogie.
+People tell me that I was one of the first women to sing what I sang – country boogie.
 I guess I was.
 There was no rock 'n' roll in those early days, before 1955.
 Only country boogie.
 My brothers also played that way.
 We called it country then."

 Fred Maddox played upright bass using the "slap bass" technique as early as 1937.

 Fred Maddox's bass is displayed at the Experience Music Project in Seattle.
 "They wanted his bass because they believe he might have hit the first note of rock 'n' roll on it."

 Don Maddox was the last surviving member of the band and lived in Ashland, Oregon.
 He experienced a career resurgence 50 years after his success with Maddox Bros and Rose, while he played at the Britt Festival in Jacksonville, Oregon, opening for Big and Rich, performing at the Muddy Roots festival in Cookeville, Tennessee, in 2011 and 2012, playing on the Marty Stuart show, and receiving a standing ovation show at the Grand Ole Opry.
 He also performed in Las Vegas at the first annual Rockabilly Rockout at the Gold Coast Casino on October 5, 2014.

 Don Maddox died on September 12, 2021, at the age of 98.